Freshly Made Rice Cake

 Peanut shaped Rice Cakes [375 (Korea)]

 These work well in soups, the peanut shape making them quite easy to pick up with chopsticks.
-Since they are sold frozen, see Cooking Frozen for preparation.
+They are generally sold Semi-Dry and refrigerated, so see Cooking Semi-Dry for preparation.
 The photo specimens were 1.25 inches long and 0.65 inch wide, purchased from a Korean market in Los Angeles (La Cañada), frozen in a 23 ounce vacuum bag.
 Ingred: Rice, Salt, Water.

 pa_riccz 081102 r 210215 - www.clovegarden.com